Delaware LLC Name Search

 • facilitate/inspire illegal activity (details below)

-• be difficult for the Division to administer (i.e. an LLC name with 500 letters)
+• or be difficult for the Division to administer (like an LLC name with 500 characters)

 The Delaware Division of Corporations may reject an LLC name if it discriminates against, disparages, or denigrates any protected class (as per Federal Law) for their: